ConnorLukan87/DroneProject/Jetson_Nano/README.md

 ## Helpful tips:

-1. A quick way to test if the cameras are recording is to run the command:
+1. A quick way to test if the cameras are ready to record is to run the command:

 nvgstcapture-1.0 --sensor-id=ID